Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

   customElements.define('demo-profile', DemoProfileElement);
 ```

-Now the above will not work, and your Typescript should already guide you to the why. `person` is not an HTML attribute, so `this.person` is not defined.
+But as your Typescript might tell, `person` is not an HTML attribute, so `this.person` is not defined.
 Additionally, the `attributeChangedCallback` will never be called since `observedAttributes = ['person'];` can't observe attributes that do not exist.

-To fix this and make it work, we need to forget about what we did until now and implement our way to detect changes, like if it was a simple Typescript Class.
+To fix this and make it work, we need to forget about what we did until now and implement our way to detect changes, like if we were coding a simple Typescript Class.
 You can try to fix it by yourself or just scroll for the solution.

-We will need a property in our class `_person` and a `get/set` assigned to that property.
+We going to need a property in our class I chose `_person`, and a `get/set` that will assign to that property

 ```
 export class DemoProfileElement extends HTMLElement {